Blevs/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.
+Server-side routing is when requests are made to routes and the server renders an html page that is then sent to the browser.
+In client-side routing, also known as Single Page Applications, a javascript payload representing the entire side is loaded on the initial visit and routes trigger redraws of the webpage, often requesting JSON from the server.
+Client side routing offers more responsive and interactive websites after the initial, longer load compared to server side routing.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+CRUD stands for Create, Read, Update, and Delete.
+These are respectively associated with the REST verbs Post, Get, Put, and Delete.

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.
+The builtin `fetch` method, the `axios` library, and `curl`.

 ## Project Set Up